 The National Gardening Association (NGA) provides a zip code map that allows you to look up your area and learn what care specific plants and trees need to successfully survive the winter.
 Consult your zip code’s guidelines, and then follow these general principles to protect your landscaping in the winter no matter where you’ll be.

 - If you have grass and want to maintain it, use cool-season grasses.

 - Mow less frequently and avoid cutting the grass too short.
 The extra length helps the grass store the nutrients it needs to make it through the winter.

 - Use a mower that mulches the grass as you mow so you can leave the clippings where they fall as an added protection from the cold.

 - A high-potassium content fertilizer provides some cold weather protection for your grass.
 If you have some warm fall or winter days, sow grass seeds and do one deep watering.
 This will give your grass a head start on looking beautiful in the spring.

 - If you use salt to melt the ice on your driveway or sidewalk, take care to avoid getting the salt on your grass – the chemicals in it can seriously damage your plants.

-- Choosing a no-lawn winter: Some homeowners choose to cover their grass with a layer of bark so there is no need for winter upkeep.
+- Choose a no-lawn winter: Some homeowners choose to cover their grass with a layer of bark so there is no need for winter upkeep.
 If your neck of the woods doesn’t tend to get much snow, you can replace your lawn with cool weather vegetables.
 All types of lettuce and kale grow well in the winter, and you can construct raised beds for easy care – and a springtime bounty.

 Care for your hardscape: outdoor patio, porch or deck